TakeprofitTechnology/ReleaseNotes/Web GUI configurator.md

 # Web GUI сonfigurator

+## Version 2026.7.22.693 (22 July, 2026)
+### Features
+* MT5 Hedge Locker: Added a Web Configurator screen for the Hedge Locker plugin, letting brokers set up and manage rules through the interface instead of editing files by hand.
+The screen has General and Rules tabs, with per-rule groups & logins, symbols, schedule, and hedge-ratio threshold; Symbols, Groups & logins, and Schedule are required fields.

+## Version 2026.7.14.503 (16 July, 2026)
+### Features
+* TPT Bridge MT5: Column widths in configuration tables can now be adjusted manually by dragging, while a minimum width is preserved so a column can't be shrunk below its default size.
+### Changes
+* TPT Bridge MT5: Renamed the "Change price" option to "Change price on chart" in the Execution rules tab.

 ## Version 2026.7.8.853 (9 July, 2026)
 ### Features
 * AutoHedger MT5: The configuration page has been completely rebuilt with a new design (the same UI already used for Dynamic Leverage, TPT Bridge and Bonus Cashback), with General, Rules, Symbols and History tabs.